Sichuan Pepper Sampler (Szechuan Peppercorns, 花椒)

 A member of the citrus family, the Zanthoxylum genus includes numerous edible species of both red and green Sichuan pepper.
 The most famous red hua jiao, as Sichuan pepper is called in Sichuan, is grown in Hanyuan County, Sichuan.
-It is small, tart and slightly floral.
-Equally if not more popular in Sichuan nowadays is the da hong pao, or big red pao, species, which is larger, brighter red and more earthy.
-Green Sichuan pepper, which is bright, vegetal and piney, is widely used with fish, chicken and vegetable dishes and almost always found in hot pot and noodle soups.
+It is fresh and floral.
+Equally if not more popular in Sichuan nowadays is the da hong pao, or big red pao, species, which is larger, warm and woodsy.
+Green Sichuan pepper, which is bright and lemony, is widely used with fish, chicken and vegetable dishes and almost always found in hot pot and noodle soups.

 Premium Sichuan pepper should have a strong citrusy fragrance and taste as well as an intense numbing quality.
 Ours is particularly potent, as it has not undergone the once-required heat-treatment process that for so long robbed Sichuan pepper of some of its punch.
 We believe we are the first to (legally) bring in untreated peppercorns, since Chinese suppliers uniformly heat-treat for the U.S. market.

 These peppercorns are top grade, sorted to include mostly opened seed pods and few stems and seeds, which appear in abundance in lower-quality Sichuan pepper.
-These Sichuan peppercorns go directly from farmers to our supplier for processing and meet strict U.S. safety standards.
+These went directly from farmers to our supplier for processing and tested negative for more than 400 pesticides.
 We at The Mala Market hand-package them weekly.

 Go here for more information on Sichuan pepper or details on how to roast and grind the peppercorns to use as a powder.
 You'll also find recipes for numerous Sichuan dishes that feature hua jiao.